-Charge of Attempting to Rob.-Thomas Fowlkes was before the Mayor yesterday, charged with attempting to rob Charles Anderson.
+CRARGE OF ATTEMPTING TO ROB.-Thomas Fowlkes was before the Mayor yesterday, charged with attempting to rob Charles Anderson.
 Officers testified that Fowlkes was seen in company with a "Yankee," who rushed across the street and committed the assault.
 There being no testimony against Fowlkes, he was discharged.